Azure/AzureStack-QuickStart-Templates/sql-2016-ha/Readme.md

 # Configuration

 +	Each SQL VMs will have two 128GB data disks.
-+	The template configures the SQl instances with contained database authentication set to true.
++	The template configures the SQL instances with contained database authentication set to true.
-+	The DNS suffic for public IP addresses (for ASDK: azurestack.external)
++	The DNS suffix for public IP addresses (for ASDK: azurestack.external)

+# Parameters

+**Required Parameters** for SQL template:
+* `adminPassword, sqlServerServiceAccountPassword, sqlAuthPassword`